For Caregivers

 - Help children know what to expect.
 Provide a highly structured and predictable home and learning environment for children.

-- Give children permission to tell their stories.
-It helps children to be able to talk about the violence in their lives with trusted adults.
+- Let the child know that it is OK to talk about what has happened.
+When children are ready, it helps to be able to talk about the violence in their lives with trusted adults.

 - Give parents support.
 Help parents understand that young children think differently than adults and need careful explanations about scary events.